Mental Health Association in Fulton & Montgomery Counties

 Community Residences:

 Congregate Treatment Programs - Congregate Treatment Programs are certified by the New York State Office of Mental Health.
 The residences are staffed 24-hours per day.
 A Service Plan is collaboratively developed by the resident, staff and any other parties authorized by the resident.
 The Service Plan will identify a mutually agreed upon course of action, unique to that individual’s needs and choices.
 It will be designed to address the development and enhancement of community skills.
 To further enhance self-esteem, an emphasis is also placed on resident involvement in constructive activities outside the residential setting.
-The Mental Health Association operates three (3), ten(10) bed residences for adults who have a serious and persistent mental illness, as well as two(2) respite and two(2) crisis beds for individuals in need in Montgomery County.
+The Mental Health Association operates two (2), ten(10) bed residences for adults who have a serious and persistent mental illness, as well as two(2) respite and two(2) crisis beds for individuals in need in Montgomery County.

 Supported Housing Program - The Supported Housing Program is a non-certified Mental Health service offered to individuals who have a serious and persistent mental illness.
 Services are designed to facilitate individual choice in establishing and maintaining permanent housing within the community.
 The program affords adults, with limited income, an opportunity to be availed a safe and affordable apartment, furniture, linkages to community supports and advocacy.
 The program is available to individuals eighteen (18) years of age or older who have demonstrated the skills necessary to reside independently in the community.
+An additional five(5) SP-SRO beds are available at Holland Circle Apartments.

 For further information on our residential programs, please call the Clinical Director at 518-842-3717 ext.
 206.